mitcand/mapgen/README.md

 - **Aircraft position dwell time**: Where the aircraft was flying and for how long
 - **Crew interest**: Areas where the crew marked points of interest (highlighted with cyan borders)

-Each run generates **two maps**: one for camera frame centers and one for aircraft position, allowing you to compare where the aircraft flew versus where the camera was pointed.
+Each run generates **two maps** by default: one for camera frame centers and one for aircraft position, allowing you to compare where the aircraft flew versus where the camera was pointed.
+The aircraft map can be disabled via `config$generate_aircraft_map <- FALSE`.

 ### Key Features

-- **Dual heatmaps**: Generates both frame center and aircraft position maps per run
+- **Dual heatmaps**: Generates both frame center and aircraft position maps (aircraft map toggleable)
 - **Fast processing**: Uses H3 hexagonal indexing (~20 seconds for 35M points)
 - **Flexible queries**: Filter by mission ID(s) or date range
 - **Smart projections**: Auto-selects appropriate map projection based on data extent
+- **Flexible extent control**: Six extent modes including data-based, clipmark-based, country, or manual
+- **Overseas territory handling**: Automatically filters to polygon parts containing data (e.g., France without French Guiana)
 - **Aspect ratio filling**: Map automatically expands to fill output dimensions (default 16:9)
-- **Outlier handling**: Uses trimmed extent (1st-99th percentile) to prevent transit legs from stretching the map
+- **Global map support**: Handles dateline-spanning countries and large extents cleanly
-- **Configurable styling**: Colors, hex size, time buckets all adjustable
+- **Configurable styling**: Colors, hex transparency, borders, time buckets all adjustable
 - **DuckDB backend**: Efficient handling of large CSV datasets (20-30GB+)

 ### Frame Center vs Aircraft Position